-Financial collateral Percentage a) Cash 0% b) Gold 0% c) Deposits within the same bank or in other banks, whether pledged or in a trust 0% d) Fixed or variable securities quoted in an active market 50% e) Panama's sovereign debt 0% f) Fixed or variable securities lacking an active market 50% g) Shares in funds listed daily and having an investment grade risk rating 50% the category belonging to the rating of their collateral risk after applying the relevant coefficient based on the provisions of Article 11.
+Financial collateral Percentage

+a) Cash 0%

+b) Gold 0%

+c) Fixed or variable securities quoted on an active market 50%

+d) Panama's sovereign debt 0%

+e) Fixed or variable securities lacking an active market 50%

+f) Shares in funds listed daily and having an investment grade risk rating 50%

 For real property and cars used as collateral, the mitigator effect is already considered in the risk weighting.
-Loans secured by sovereign debt traded in an active market will be weighted in
+Loans secured by sovereign debt traded in an active market will be weighted in the category belonging to the rating of their collateral risk after applying the relevant coefficient based on the provisions of Article 11.